-The Graduate School of Business and Law (GSBL), situated in Melbourne’s Central Business District, is one of six schools within RMIT's College of Business.
+The Graduate School of Business and Law (GSBL), situated in Melbourne’s Central Business District, is one of six schools within RMIT's College of Business and Law.

 The School is recognised throughout the Asia Pacific region as a leader in business management and law education, providing work-related education and training and undertaking practical research, relevant to business and community aspirations.
 We pride ourselves on being: